ChsHub/SSIM-PIL/README.md

 # SSIM-PIL
 Comparison of two images using the structural similarity algorithm (SSIM).
-It's compatible with the PIL.
-Supports GPU acceleration via pyopencl.
+It's based on the PIL and also supports GPU acceleration via pyopencl.

 ## Installation
 `python3 -m pip install SSIM-PIL`

+Be sure to install a working version of pyopencl to benefit from faster parallel execution on the GPU.
+(The code was tested with OpenCl version 1.2.)

 ## Usage Example